PixarAnimationStudios/OpenSubdiv/README.md

  * OpenCL kernels
  * CUDA kernels.

-The amount of backend specific code is small, ~300 lines of code, so it isn't a large effort to support multiple different ones for different clients.
+The amount of hardware specific computation code is small, ~300 lines of code, so it isn't a large effort to support multiple different ones for different clients.

 With support for cubic patch fitting in release 2.0 the results of table driven subdivision will pass to tesselation shaders in glsl to dice the patch dynamically.
 In release 1.0 the tables are used to generate polygon mesh CVs at the Nth level of subdivison.